onqtam/headjack/docs/why/14_ECONOMICS.md

 Conscious economics

+> "It is not a zero sum game.
+The simple idea of the gains from trade lies at the heart of the modern and the ancient economy, not the power of capital.
+There is nothing else to it." - [Matt Ridley](https://www.azquotes.com/quote/604293)

 > "We're facing a danger that economics is rigorous deduction based upon faulty assumptions.
 Science after science gets that way from time to time.
 When it does, we're in real trouble." - [W. Brian Arthur](https://www.azquotes.com/quote/1370542)